Sir Patrick Spens

 For them they’ll see nae mair.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Anonymous has used imagery in this poem such as “O lang, lang may the maidens sit”, “O forty miles of Aberdeen” and “And many was the feather-bed.”
+For example, “O lang, lang may the maidens sit”, “O forty miles of Aberdeen” and “And many was the feather-bed.”

 - Personification: Personification is to give human qualities to inanimate objects.
-The poet has personified the moon, the sea and the wind as if they were life and emotions of their own.
+The poet personified the moon, the sea, and the wind as if they were life and emotions of their own.

 - Rhetorical Question: The poem shows the use of rhetorical questions in the second and the third stanzas.